 To progress more quickly, users can exchange real money to boost and speed up their progress.
 In order of popularity, Clash of Clans earned $1.5 million a day.
 On the other hand, Pokémon Go is the first app that has generated over $600 million since its launch.

 With premium, you can listen to any track, album, artist, or playlist you like at any time in any order with unlimited skips.
 Basically, you can listen to whatever music you want without any limitations in either the desktop or mobile apps.
-Not only that, but also the audio quality will improve and there will be no ads to disturb your musical flow.
+Not only that but also the audio quality will improve and there will be no ads to disturb your musical flow.
 You can listen offline and sync your playlists across multiple devices.

 Premium (paid) Apps

 Premium apps require users to pay for an app before downloading, or even trying it.
 The general rule for adding the paid app to the app stores is to have unique features, or, if it is a highly specialized app, to target a specific niche audience.
 The majority of users will be able to download the app; however, due to its specific features and complex functionality, they might have a poor experience.
-That may result in a bad reviews.
+That may result in bad reviews.

 According to the Gartner forecast, and based on many free and paid mobile app store downloads worldwide between 2011 to 2016 (in billions), download figures for paid mobile apps are projected to reach 14.78 billion by 2017, while free apps are projected to reach 253.91 billion.

-A great example of premium paid app is Nintendo.
+A great example of a premium paid app is Nintendo.
 When Nintendo released the game Super Mario Run for $9.99 on mobile devices, the high price was a risk.
 Despite some complaints, the mobile game generated $60 million in revenues.
 It is possible to succeed by using this approach but if you do so, invest in your app.
 Leverage positive feedback from users, guarantee rich UI, and enjoyable UX.
 Don’t forget to optimize ASO for better visibility.

 Weather Forecast Pro gives an extensive overview of the weather forecast.
-You might wonder why would anyone pay for a weather forecast when one comes pre-installed in most smartphones.
+You might wonder why would anyone pay for a weather forecast when one comes pre-installed on most smartphones.
 Weather Forecast Pro is much more than that.
 It will automatically detect your location by its GPS network and show the weather report of that place.
-It gives you an insight into the weather in any country and city in the world, in details.
+It gives you an insight into the weather in any country and city in the world, in detail.
 Download it from Google Play for the price of $3.99.
 It’s not a big price to pay to be ready for any weather conditions at all times.

 It is not uncommon to see in-app purchases in combination with the freemium business model.
 Even though apps are freely available for download, users can buy virtual or physical goods in exchange for real money.
 While this method has been implemented in the majority of game apps, shopping and e-commerce apps have also implemented an in-app purchase.
 This allows the users to buy directly from the app, which not only reduces the sales cycle but allows businesses to implement and track their sales campaigns faster.

 Games use in-app purchases for consumable virtual goods.
-That means that people invest money into paid bonuses in games such as extra lives, more time, power-ups, etc. Often, one can find limited time offers on such consumables, offered to users for a smaller price.
+That means that people invest money into paid bonuses in games such as extra lives, more time, power-ups, etc. Often, one can find limited-time offers on such consumables, offered to users for a smaller price.

-ASOS invested millions of dollars in their mobile app to change the exhausting and stressful shopping experience into enjoyable, easy, and profitable activity.
+ASOS invested millions of dollars in their mobile app to change the exhausting and stressful shopping experience into an enjoyable, easy, and profitable activity.
 About 58% of their customers shop online.
 One of Asos’s strengths is its vast inventory of 85,000 products from 200 brands, and it’s resonating with customers.
 How do you find your way around these numbers?
 With a good filtering system that requires several seconds to provide a visual representation of products you need.
 No need for walking around the store for hours when you can find all models, sizes, and prices in a second.

 Subscription App Monetization Strategy